-When there is a need to load the same probability profile into multiple nodes, an assembler program can be loaded into one node, and then the probability profile can be copied to other nodes.
-In QSMM, the process of copying a probability profile from one node to the other node is called “cloning the probability profile”.
+To load the same probability profile into multiple nodes of a multinode model, you can load an assembler program into one node and copy its probability profile to other nodes—clone a probability profile.
 Cloning a probability profile from a node to other nodes is faster than loading the same assembler program into them.

-This function copies a probability profile from one node of a multinode model specified by handle model to the other node.
+This function copies a probability profile from a node of a multinode model to another node of this model.

-The function clears event history statistics that might have been collected for the destination node.
+The function clears event history statistics collected for the destination node.

-If the destination node already has a probability profile loaded, then that profile along with additional information this function may copy (see a description of argument flags below) will be first unloaded.
+If the destination node already has a probability profile loaded, the function first unloads the profile from this node along with additional information the function can copy (see the description of flags argument below).

-To clear the event history statistics and unload the profile, this function implicitly calls the function
+To clear the event history statistics and unload the profile, this function calls the function

 qsmm_node_unload described in Unloading the Probability Profile.